meltano/meltano/docs/src/docs/plugins.md

 meltano add extractor tap-mongodb
 ```

 If you are successful, you should see `Added and installed extractors 'tap-mongodb'` on your window.
-It

 #### Configuration